 The State Pension Age (SPA) for both men and women is currently age 66.
+It will rise to 67 in stages between April 2026 and March 2028.

 The state pension is taxable.
 However, unlike most other pensions, no tax is deducted at source from the state pension: payments are made gross by the Department for Work and Pensions (DWP), which leaves HM Revenue & Customs (HMRC) to collect any tax due by other methods.